dotty-staging/Lucre/notes/Ex.md

 Can we do this: `Ex[Seq[A]] => Function1[A, B] => Ex[Seq[B]]`?
-Let's say we rely on a structure where expression values are not cached, so the auxiliary iterator variable of type `Ex[A]` does not need to dispatch events (well, if it is a problem, it could still do that), so we simply poll the function result expression a number of times, an the `IExpr` must hold a counter or something similar.
+Let's say we rely on a structure where expression values are not cached, so the auxiliary iterator variable of type `Ex[A]` does not need to dispatch events (well, if it is a problem, it could still do that), so we simply poll the function result expression a number of times, and the `IExpr` must hold a counter or something similar.
 So that `ExMap` expansion, when `value` is called, will reset the iterator and poll it a number of times.

 ```